SylviaSoliez/Projects/Projects Portfolio/Industry Project/README.md

 # Description:

 In this project, I worked with my partner to deliver on the client's business inquiry - to find interesting interactions between 18 monthly economic indicators and their respecive leads and lags (+1/-2 years) to determine which did well for predicting their revenue.
 The data was massive and spanned multiple decades.
+My Partner would work separately on a predictive Recurrent Neural Network model.

 # Analysis methodologies: